Chapter 3 : Old friends and new friends.

 We were currently sitting in the common room, me on the sofa and Lucy sat in front of me on the floor.
 In our rush to get back here Lucy had managed to get the necklace tangled in her hair, and it was apparently my job to help her.

 “Well you’re the genius who managed to get their hair tangled up in the chain,” I tutted, leaning close to the mess of hair that had bunched up around the chain.
 I really hope she’s washed it.

 Lucy let out an annoyed groan as she gritted her teeth.

-“Do you want to try maybe, attempting to brush your hair?”
+“Do you want to try maybe attempting to brush your hair in the mornings, or at all?”
 I snapped, now resorting to pulling the hair as hard as I could to try and free it.
 Lucy let out a loud yell, causing a few people to look over in our direction before they turned away from us; Lucy’s hand flew down from her hair and hit my leg as hard as she could.

 It hurt like hell.

 I let go of her hair as I clutched onto my leg, knowing that it was going to bruise because of her, I could already feel it starting to go dead.

 Lucy stood up and faced me, her hands touching the back of her head tenderly.
 I was quick to shield my throat in case she was good on her threat and lunged at me.